Shane Johnson (actor)

 Shane Johnson (born February 29, 1976) is an American actor with numerous credits in both television and film.
 He is noted for playing Scott in Black Cadillac and Cooper Saxe in Power and its spin-off Power Book II: Ghost.
 He has also appeared as Will Cooper in two episodes of the 2008 TNT show Raising the Bar.

 Career

 Most recently filmed in the Little Walter project "Them: The Scare" alongside Luke James on Amazon Streaming Video.

 Early life

-He graduated from Ephrata High School (WA) in 1994 and later graduated from Whitman College in 1998.
+He graduated from Ephrata High School, in Ephrata, Washington, in 1994 and graduated from Whitman College, in Walla Walla, in 1998.